 |(From Old Corral image collection)

 In this duotone lobby card from SMOKEY SMITH (Hackel/Supreme, 1935), Bob Steele is on the roof, ready to spring into action, and below is an unbearded George Hayes.
 In front of Hayes and wearing the flat brimmed hat is Warner Richmond and to the right is Tex Phelps.
-This oater showed Richmond at his nastiest - to get his hands on a ring, he shoots off the finger of Steele's father (kindly ol' Horace Carpenter).
+This oater showed Richmond at his nastiest - to get his hands on a ring, he shoots off the finger of Steele's father (played by kindly ol' Horace Carpenter).
 And Richmond also throws lye in George Hayes' face.

 (Courtesy of Les Adams)